 The MNR is a professional degree, and it is ultimately the student's responsibility to ensure all of their costs are covered.
 OSU does not provide scholarships or research funding for MNR or other distance programs.
-However, students may qualify for financial aid.
-Graduate degree students need to be enrolled in 5 or more credits per term to qualify.
+However, students may qualify for financial aid such as federal student loans if they complete the FAFSA.
+Graduate degree students need to be enrolled in 5 or more credits per term to access financial aid.